Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: Discrete Alexandroff-Bakelman-Pucci estimate

-Our goal in this section is to show the following lemma.
-Let $\F(0)$ denote the set of $(d-1)$-dim simplices (faces) containing the origin. \begin{lemma}[estimate of $\abs{ \gradv \gamma ( 0)}$] Let $\gamma$ be a convex piecewise affine function on a star $\omega$.
+Our goal in this section is to show the following proposition.
+Let $\F(0)$ denote the set of $(d-1)$-dim simplices (faces) containing the origin. \begin{prop}[estimate of $\abs{ \gradv \gamma ( 0)}$] Let $\gamma$ be a convex piecewise affine function on a star $\omega$ centered at the origin.
 Then there is a constant $C = C(d)$ such that